polatdk/nw-telegram/README.md

 ```
 src/            # Bot implementation (TypeScript)
 scripts/        # Utilities (e.g., sendMessage.js)
+data/           # Local JSON persistence (state.json) for favorites/feedback
 ```

 ### Environment variables
 - `BOT_TOKEN` – Telegram bot token

+### Data persistence
+- Favorites and feedback are stored in `data/state.json`.
+This is a lightweight, file‑based store that survives restarts.
+Delete the file to reset all saved state.

 ### Troubleshooting
 - Missing token: ensure `BOT_TOKEN` is present in `.env`